 HD Video Converter Factory Pro is a professional video converter program designed to handle various types of video/audio conversions, including changing video containers without encoding.
 It can help you encapsulate videos into another container with zero quality loss.
 Moreover, it has a batch conversion mode and hardware acceleration support that can greatly improve the conversion efficiency.
 With a user-friendly interface, this software is easy to use.

 Now, the following tutorial shows you an example of how to remux MKV to MP4 with this software.
 Before start, please free download free download the software and install it on your PC.

 Launch HD Video Converter Factory Pro and open the “Converter.”
 Click “+ Add Files” to load the needed videos.
 You can also drag these files into the converter directly.

 Click the right-side format image to open the format library and then select one appropriate format as the output format.
 Remember that the selected format must support the encoder used in the original file.
 For example, to remux an H.264 encoded MKV file, you can choose MP4 or MOV as the output format.

 The program will automatically smart fit the best settings for your conversion after you selected the output format, usually with the same encoder, same resolution, etc. But you should double-check the parameters in the “Parameter settings” and ensure everything matches the source data.
-When the match is complete, a lightning icon will appear in the middle of the file conversion task.
+You will see a lightning icon appear at the conversion list when the video is ready for remuxing.